- 15 Feb 2012

 Learning from My Success and From Others’ Failure: Evidence from Minimally Invasive Cardiac Surgery

-Executive Summary — The importance of failure in the learning process is well recognized.
+Overview — The importance of failure in the learning process is well recognized.
 In organizations as work grows increasingly fragmented—more specialized and divided into smaller tasks—the role of individuals in organizational learning becomes more important.
 This paper examines how individuals learn directly from their own past experience, and indirectly from the past experience of others.
 Focusing on one particular performance outcome, the quality of surgeries, findings indicate that individuals learn the most from their own successes and the failures of others, possibly because in both cases they attribute the outcomes to internal rather than external factors.
 This research has implications for healthcare and organizations more generally.
 Research by KC Diwas, Bradley R. Staats, and Francesca Gino.
 Key concepts include:

 - Individuals learn more from their own success than from their own failure or from the success of others.